Python Interfaces

 This chapter covers details developers need to know about the SUNDIALS Python interfaces, distributed as the Python package sundials4py.

-- Cannot implicitly convert between a “View” container class and the underlying C type.
-I.e., it cannot implicitly convert
+• Cannot implicitly convert between a “View” container class and the underlying C type.
+That is, it cannot implicitly convert ARKodeView to void*.
+This means that users must explicitly convert from the “View” class by calling the get member function.

 We use litgen to generate a large portion of the nanobind code.